Monthly Archives: September 2010

 Beech in the Seventeenth and Eighteenth-Centuries

+Straight, cropping beech trees.
+Woodland beech tree.
 Beech (Fagus) is a large, broad-spreading native English tree that produces dense, fine textured timber with a characteristic fleck.
-The wood is uninteresting and was seldom used as a show wood; however, it was an important framing timber in the … Continue reading
+Beech wood.
+The wood is uninteresting and was seldom used as a show wood; … Continue reading

 Posted in Furniture Timbers | 1 Comment